aktasumitt/VAE_and_VQ-VAE/README.md

 -  The model is trained to minimize these losses.

 ## Results and Usage:
-- At the end of 20 epochs, images very close to real images were obtained.
+- At the end of training, images are close to real images were obtained.
 - Since they are not very comprehensive models, or rather, because they provide ideas and foundations for larger models, instead of deploying them separately with larger models, I have uploaded them as two Jupyter files.
 -  You can directly run them all to train and use them.
 The training will take a short time.
 -  They will save in relative directory